ThrowTheSwitch/Ceedling/README.md

 * **[Release Notes][release-notes]**, **[Breaking Changes][breaking-changes]**, and **[Changelog][changelog]** can be found in the **[docs/](docs/)** directory along with a variety of guides and much more.
 * The **[Plugins section](https://github.com/ThrowTheSwitch/Ceedling/blob/test/ceedling_0_32_rc/docs/CeedlingPacket.md#ceedling-plugins)** within _Ceedling Packet_ lists all of Ceedling’s built-in plugins providing overviews and links to their documentation.

+_Note:_ Check the [Release Notes][release-notes] for a “cheat sheet” illustrating project configuration option changes for new releases in the form of a Ceedling project YAML configuration file.
+This may be especially useful to those already familiar with the tool wanting to update to the latest and greatest as quickly as possible.

 ## Library and courses

 [ThrowTheSwitch.org][TTS]: